JanSchwegler/di-CO_128/README.md

 https://www.perplexity.ai/search/i-wanna-change-the-pitch-in-au-VEXmnUQ_SMq9Z_aOPQBT1w
 soat2022
 ## 4.5.
 Presentation
 The presentation went smoothly.
-People were fascinated by how the installation works despite not seeing any cables or wiring.
-Also, the project structure in Touchdesigner was complimented on.
+People were fascinated by how the installation worked, especially since no cables or wiring were visible.
+The project structure in TouchDesigner also received positive feedback.

-The most critiqued thing was the threads still too delicate and not inviting to be touched.
+The main critique was that the threads were still too delicate and not inviting enough to touch.

-People also had fun taking off their shoes and triggering the max values in the visual.
+People enjoyed taking off their shoes and triggering the maximum values in the visual.

+Overall, the project was very well received.

 ## 4.6.
 Reflection

 # ToDo
-- Audio
 - Spotlights
-- Goal Indicator
+- Little wooden box for the notice next to the installation
 - PC Setup
-- finalising docu & Abgabe
+- finalising Docu & Abgabe